eiginn/nftrace/README.rst

 - Coalescing of events by packet: possibly take payload of log msg (first N bytes of packet), hash it, pass something that will buffer then flush after some time.
+- how to handle bidirectional flows? right now its unidirectional unless TRACE rules are handled separately

 Alternative Ideas
 -----------------